MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering: MTVQA Benchmark

 \subsection{Human Expert Annotation}

-In order to obtain informative and accurate text-related QA pairs on the language-specific grouped images, we recruit a group of annotators with expertise from local regions of each language.
-It is worth noting that all these annotators are native speakers of their respective languages, ensuring their deep understanding and proficiency in the linguistic nuances and cultural context necessary for precise annotations.
-Considering the subjective nature of the text-image understanding task, we have implemented a further division within the annotation team.
-This division involves separating the team into two independent groups, with one group dedicated to generating and responding to questions based on the provided images, while the other group focuses on evaluating and correcting the QA pair results.
-This raise-then-correct paradigm ensures a comprehensive and reliable assessment of the text-image understanding process.
-Additionally, each language's annotation results undergo a 10\% sampling inspection by a quality inspector.
-If the QA pairs fail to meet the criteria, they are sent back for re-annotation.
-Prior to commencing the formal human expert annotation task, all annotators undergo unified training and receive annotation examples.
-The brief diagram of the two-round annotation process is shown in Figure \ref{fig:anno_process} and we elaborate on it in the following subsections.
+To obtain informative and accurate text-related QA pairs for images grouped by specific languages, a specialized group of annotators with expertise in the local regions of each language is recruited.
+The annotators must be native speakers of the corresponding language and have actively utilized it for a minimum duration of 10 years.
+Additionally, they must possess at least a university-level degree or higher academic qualification, guaranteeing a profound understanding and skillfulness in the linguistic subtleties and cultural contexts required for precise annotations.
+Given the subjective nature of understanding text within images, the annotation team is divided into two independent groups.
+One group is tasked with generating questions and providing answers based on the images, while the other group is responsible for evaluating and correcting the QA pairs.
+This division, known as the maker-checker paradigm, ensures a thorough and trustworthy evaluation of the text-rich image comprehension process.
+Moreover, the annotation results for each language underwent a 10\% sampling inspection by a quality inspector to ensure adherence to standards.
+QA pairs that do not meet the criteria are returned for re-annotation.
+Prior to the formal annotation process, all annotators will be provided with a detailed explanation of the annotation guidelines, including a dedicated question-and-answer session to clarify any ambiguities and uncertainties.
+A pilot annotation task will be conducted on a limited dataset to ensure a shared understanding of the annotation rules.
+The two-round annotation process is briefly illustrated in Fig. \ref{fig:anno_process}, further details of which are elaborated in the subsequent sections.